 In this new class students will get the chance to learn a lot of new skills all packed into one weekend.
-The small mahogany box we will be making will feature dovetails, veneer work, an inlayed banding on the top and setting hinges.
+The small mahogany box we will be making will feature dovetails, and floating raised panel top, some string inlay decoration and setting hinges.
 This is a great chance to learn a unique (and quick!) way of cutting dovetails- 1/2 on the tablesaw and 1/2 by hand.
 They come out great every time.
-Maybe you have been wanting to learn some veneering techniques and a little about inlaying a decorative banding or stringing detail- Here is your chance.
+Maybe you have been unsure how to go about adding a raised panel to a small box lid like this or have been intriqued with the idea of adding a simple "stinging" decoartion to your work.
+Here is your chance.
 If you have made some inlays in the past, a shaded fan or a marquetry paterae, then this would be a perfect place to use it.
 Don’t miss this opportunity to learn from one of the country’s leading craftsmen.
 Sign up today - space is limited.
-Tuition: $245.00 plus materials.
+Tuition: $295.00 plus materials.

 general tool list (will open in a new window)